Nodes Guide

 when you are done, exit the container using ctrl+D

-if you don't have plan to run a Fullnode on 0G , but still want to have access to 0gchaind binary to run some commands like creating a wallet or query the blockchain, you can use ephemeral containers (they live as long as you are inside them, then will get removed)
+if you don't have plan to run a Fullnode on 0G , but still want to have access to 0gchaind binary to run some commands, you can use ephemeral containers (they live as long as you are inside them, then will get removed)

 docker compose --profile node run --rm --entrypoint /bin/bash node